11 unique country getaways & weekend breaks in Scotland

 A tent it may be, but basic it is not!
 The Safari Tents at Harvest Moon, near Dunbar, East Lothian, don't skimp on luxury and space, so get your pals together for a memorable trip.
 Sleeping up to eight people, these tents are located on a farm beside a beautiful beach just 45 minutes from Edinburgh.
 It'll be a race to the shoreline to determine who sleeps in the gorgeous cupboard bed!

 You might mistake Perthshire for Sweden when you arrive at the incredibly gorgeous Summer Howf at Craighead Howf near Dunblane.
 Nestled amongst a verdant, sheltered spot, it's a sweet little wooden glamping hut which really is as pretty as a picture.
 This garden retreat boasts its own private picnic area and gas stove, with kitchen and bathroom facilities nearby.
-Even if you are drawn to the serenity and seclusion of Summer Howf, you might fancy meeting the neighbours - who can resist ducks, miniature donkeys, and Highland cows, after all?!
+Even if you are drawn to the serenity and seclusion of Summer Howf, you might fancy meeting the neighbours - who can resist ducks, miniature donkeys, and Highland cows, after all during your rural getaway in Scotland?!

 Does an island escape with an authentic camping experience sound like the ideal Scottish getaway?
 Nestled off the south west coast of the Isle of Mull, Iona is home to one small but perfectly formed campsite.
 Iona Campsite offers a stress-free camping option where they can provide (and pitch) tents, camping mats and sleeping bags - all you need to pack is some sausages for the fire pit and a swimming cossie, should you be feeling brave enough for a dip in Iona's beautiful blue waters!